CoAxLab/LabHacks-1/labhacks.md

 ##  Programming
 Start using github.
 It is excellent for version control (instead of having a final_analysisv4p3_really_this_is_final_final.py in your folder you just have analysis.py) and for sharing.
 Other researchers can replicate exactly what you did.
 This will save you time, if someone emails you for example.

+Become a pro at [bash syntax](https://ss64.com/bash/syntax-keyboard.html) - it will seriously save you a lot of time.

 Simulate data and make sure that your analysis works the way you think that it is working.

-Become a pro at [bash syntax](https://ss64.com/bash/syntax-keyboard.html) - it will seriously save you a lot of time.

-Use shell scripts when you must, but these days python is quite the shapeshifter.
+Use shell scripts if necessary, but these days python is quite the shapeshifter.

 Use hotkeys for [google](https://support.google.com/chrome/answer/157179?hl=en), [gmail](https://support.google.com/mail/answer/6594?co=GENIE.Platform%3DDesktop&hl=en), [atom](https://github.com/nwinkler/atom-keyboard-shortcuts), [jupyter notebooks](https://www.dataquest.io/blog/jupyter-notebook-tips-tricks-shortcuts/).
 Consider a mechanical keyboard so your labmates love you, then hotkey some more.